zihzhan/microsoft-graph-docs/api-reference/beta/api/user-upgrade-teamsappinstallation.md

 ---
 title: "Upgrade an app installed for user"
-description: "Upgrades an app installation in the personal scope of a user"
+description: "Upgrade an app installation in the personal scope of a user"
 author: "clearab"
 doc_type: "apiPageType"
 localization_priority: Normal